 - for a fruit and/or vegetable produce business, or

 - where the objective of growing the trees or plants is to produce a commercial harvest for sale, with the intent to make a profit.
 The scale of such an activity should be consistent with other commercial orchard, vineyard or produce businesses.

 The Australian Tax Office (ATO) website contains information that will assist people to determine whether their fruit or vegetable growing activities are a hobby or a business.
 The ATO makes it clear that there is no single factor that determines if a person is in business.

-This guidance on the use of the term ‘household’, is provided for information purposes only.
-No claim is made as to the accuracy, completeness or currency of this information, or that the information is suitable for your needs.
 Gardeners’ individual growing arrangements for fruit and vegetable produce will vary, and this guidance does not take into account personal situations.
 Where appropriate, you should seek independent professional advice.
-See the Department of Jobs, Precincts and Regions’ general disclaimer.

 - Check netted trees every day to ensure the nets are not loose and no animals are caught